-Nevada King commenced a 3,500-meter RC drilling program on October 9, 2021, and to date, five vertical RC holes have been completed on the property, ranging in depth from 92 meters to 174 meters and totaling 625 meters (Figure 13).
-This initial drilling program is designed to confirm historical mineralization reported in three main target areas: the Celestine O'Neal historical resource zone, the Rocky Canyon historical resource zone, and the Record Target.
-With a limited number of step-out holes, the Company seeks to demonstrate lateral continuity of gold mineralization between the three target areas.
+Nevada King commenced a 3,500-meter reverse circulation (RC) drilling program on October 9, 2021 designed to confirm historical mineralization reported in three main target areas: the Celestine O'Neal historical resource zone, the Rocky Canyon historical resource zone, and the Record Target (Figure 15).
+With a limited number of step-out holes, the Company sought to demonstrate lateral continuity of gold mineralization between the three target areas.
+Drilling started at the Celestine O'Neal target at a lower elevation and moved upslope (and southward) with subsequent holes.
+These holes are clustered around several historical RC holes that encountered significant gold mineralization, as follows: